-With a masters degree in peace studies, you can pursue a well-paying and fulfilling career.
-Mediators work in finance, healthcare, family law, public policy and environmental protection.
+The best peace studies master’s degrees train students for roles in conflict resolution so they can pursue fulfilling careers.
+Mediators work in finance, healthcare, family law, public policy, and environmental protection.
 Corporate deals are very complicated and misunderstandings in international partnerships can cause legal disputes.
 Arbitrators can often smooth the path and find a middle road everyone can live with.
-In your role in this field, you may act as an attorney, union representative, factfinder or facilitator.
+In your role in this field, you may act as an attorney, union representative, factfinder, or facilitator.

 With a thorough understanding of how people behave, those who excel in this field have strong people skills.
 Many professionals choose online learning to pursue their degrees while balancing a career or family duties.
 However, others prefer a traditional campus that gives them access to professors and other students and enables them to attend career fairs and other events related to the industry.

 Ranking the Best Master’s in Peace and Conflict Studies

 For students who want to enhance their career with a Master’s in Conflict Resolution and Peace Studies, Security Degree Hub editors did a thorough search for a comprehensive selection of programs from accredited, trusted colleges and universities.
 Programs are ranked based on their cost, potential salary, and student satisfaction.

 1. Georgetown University

 When it comes to getting a Master’s in peace and conflict studies, Georgetown University’s MA in Conflict Resolution provides some great opportunities.
 Located in Washington DC, Georgetown provides a premier location for uniting different viewpoints.
 This program examines the causes of conflict and empowers students to build successful conflict resolution strategies.
 The program is also flexible, which means that students can apply their conflict resolution skills to several sectors.